 Lottery lines likely with 2 jackpots each topping $400M in play

-The Mega Millions jackpot of at least $432 million will be drawn Tuesday while the Powerball drawing of at least $410 million occurs Wednesday.
+The Mega Millions jackpot of at least $432 million will be drawn Tuesday night while the Powerball drawing of about $410 million occurs Wednesday.

 The odds of winning Mega Millions is 1 in 302 million while the odds for Powerball are a bit better, 1 in 292 million.